Our Lady of Charity

 Our Lady of Charity (Nostra Domina Charitatis) is a celebrated Marian title of the Blessed Virgin Mary venerated in many Catholic countries.

-Various namesake images are found in Cuba, France, Italy, Mexico, the Philippines, Malta, Spain and the United States of America.
+Various images of Our Lady of Charity are found in Cuba, France, Italy, Mexico, the Philippines, Malta, Spain and the United States of America.

 Cuba

 According to the General Archive of the Indies, the arrival of the image of the Virgin of Charity to the mountains of the Sierra del Cobre, in Cuba, took place when an Illescan, Francisco Sánchez de Moya, captain of artillery, received on 3 May 1597 a mandate from King Philip II of Spain to go to the mines of the Sierra del Cobre to defend those coasts from the attacks of English pirates.

 King Charles IV of Spain issued a decree on 19 May 1801 that Cuban slaves were to be freed from the El Cobre copper mines.
 The story circulated around the island quickly.
 Many felt that the Virgin purposely chose to have her sanctuary in El Cobre because it is located in Oriente Province.
 Later folk legends associated the taking of copper materials to their homes after having it blessed near the Virgin's sanctified image as a form of souvenir and miraculous healing.

 Pope Pius XI granted a canonical coronation for the image on 20 December 1936.
 Pope Paul VI raised the shrine to the status of Minor Basilica on 22 December 1977.
 The feast day of the image is commemorated on September 8; the birthday and Nativity of the Virgin Mary.